A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Results and Discussion

 The excited state test set of Ref.~\citenum{Suellen.Freitas.ea:Cross-Comparisons.2019} is remarkable in one respect: It compiles a set of high-quality experimental references, \textit{ab initio} data, and accounts for geometrical changes during the excitation, as well as zero-point vibrational energy contributions.
 To perform well in this test, a method must therefore be able to describe ground and excited states reasonably well.

 As outlined by the results in Table~\ref{tab:excited_state}, this is a substantial task for density functional approximations.
 Especially the root-mean-square deviation (RMSD) reveals that a barrier exists at 0.3\,eV.
 And this barrier cannot easily be overcome by climbing the functional ladder, as revealed by the stagnating errors when going from (meta-)GGAs to hybrid or even local hybrid functionals, where the RMSD is often significantly worsened when compared to their parent functional.
 Also recent local hybrid functionals obtained by extensive fitting procedures as LH20t\cite{Haasler.Maier.ea:Local.2020} and and the range-separated local hybrid {\textomega}LH22t\cite{Fuerst.Kaupp:Accurate.2023} are unable to rectify this.
 Instead, they invert the general trend of underestimating excited state energies, but no further changes of the magnitude of errors is observed.
 By using a construction based on first principles, as outlined in this work and previously for TMHF---albeit only for exchange in the latter case---this barrier can be overcome.
 Both TMHF and CHYF cut the RMSD by approximately 20\,\% compared to other density functional approximations, while also significantly cutting down on the maximum error observed.
 The overall balanced description of excited states is further emphasized by the mean signed deviation approaching zero for both methods.
 For these functionals, the accuracy levels provided by density functional theory are within the grasp of high-level methods such as CCSD for the first time.
 An odd pick of wavefunction-based methods, as for example ADC(3), could even leave one with no advantage over TMHF or CHYF.
 We, however, admit that ADC(3) is a notoriously bad pick for excited states,\cite{Suellen.Freitas.ea:Cross-Comparisons.2019} and should never be used over CC3 at the same $\mathcal{O}(N^7)$ computational cost.
-Nevertheless, ADC(3) serves as warning that a simple assumption of wavefunction-based methods outperforming density functional theory based ones for excited states has become obsolete.
+Nevertheless, ADC(3) serves as warning that a simple assumption of wavefunction-based methods outperforming DFT-based methods for excited states has become obsolete.